The Gist

 The Gist is an American daily news podcast hosted by Mike Pesca.
 The show was originally produced by Slate magazine starting in May 2014 and was suspended by Slate on February 22, 2021.
 A year later, Pesca relaunched the podcast under his independent production company, Peach Fish Productions.

 Podcast

 The show typically starts with a short solo discussion by Pesca of an issue in the news, continues with an interview with an expert or author, and concludes with a "spiel", which is a short op-ed by Pesca on some topic that may or may not have already been discussed in the podcast.
 Beyond issues of current events and politics, a notable focus of the Gist is on the quality of arguments and use of wordplay.

 New episodes of the show are released afternoons daily during the week.

+On the June 29, 2026, the episode opened with Mike announcing, "... in an announcement, a sad one that I did not want to make, The Gist as we know it is ending."
+He also indicated that the upcoming Thursday episode would be the last and further explications would be forthcoming.

 The Gists average rating is 4.6 out of 5 on Apple Podcasts.